 BORA Magazine takes communication with customers to the next level—exclusive interviews and behind-the-scenes stories showcasing brand’s activities across different channels enhance the product-related topics and technical specifications.
 Columns and specials as well as powerful imagery guarantee a perfectly harmonised reading experience.

 The first BORA Magazine was launched in six languges in spring 2017, and the second issue was published in already 11 different languages.

 All the multilingual translations from German source texts were coordinated by a Danish translation agency, and the magazine itself had been developed by Storyboard GmbH—a branding and content marketing agency based in Munich, Germany.

-Studio De Arkadiusz Jasiński was entrusted with carrying out translations into Polish and correcting page proofs of three successive Polish editions of the magazine, starting with the issue 01/2018.
+Studio De Arkadiusz Jasiński was entrusted with carrying out translations into Polish and correcting page proofs of numerous successive Polish editions of the magazine, starting with the issue 01/2018.

 Working in Trados

 The translation agency I was working with on this project requested I use the client’s own terminology database.
 The project manager sent me an SDL Trados package and provided me with login credentials for access to the SDL MultiTerm Server.

 The project package included a translation memory database (TM) created from all the texts previously translated for the client.

 However, as the magazine covered both marketing and technical content, I also added to the project my very own master TM, carefully maintained over the years of translating technical documentation.

 Effective proofreading requires an acute attention to detail and strict adherence to style guidelines.
 It is an obligatory step in my translation workflow and in most cases I engage a second pair of eyes to compare the Polish version against the original source text.